SubRip

 SubRip is a free software program for Microsoft Windows which extracts subtitles and their timings from various video formats to a text file.
 It is released under the GNU GPL.
 Its subtitle format's file extension is .srt and is widely supported.
 Each .srt file is a human-readable file format where the subtitles are stored sequentially along with the timing information.
 Most subtitles distributed on the Internet are in this format.

-SubRip software
+Software

 Using optical character recognition, SubRip can extract from live video, video files and DVDs, then record the extracted subtitles and timings as a Subrip format text file.
 It can optionally save the recognized subtitles as bitmaps for later subtraction (erasure) from the source video.